-If you'd like to experience what Zimbabwe has to offer, here's a two week holiday itinerary which will show you all it's sights and attractions.
+If you'd like to experience what Zimbabwe has to offer, here's a two week holiday itinerary which will show you what to do in Victoria Falls.
 Use these suggestions in creating a bespoke Zimbabwe safari.

 Spend four days around the Victoria Falls

-Best time to go: Victoria Falls can be visited all year-round.
+Best time to go to Victoria Falls: Victoria Falls can be visited all year-round.
 In Zambia on the other hand, you might not see much during the dry season.
 The best time to visit Victoria Falls in Zimbabwe is from May to September.
 The water will be mid-to-low and the view won’t be blocked by the spray.

 You can start your two week trip to Zimbabwe at the Victoria Falls, one of the seven wonders of the world.
 This is a definite highlight and a must-see in Africa.

 Zimbabwe offers you outstanding views of the Victoria Falls, around three quarters of the Victoria Falls lies in Zimbabwe.
 A highlight is the Zambezi River, where white water rafting, canoeing and kayaking can be enjoyed.

 Thirty minutes from the Victoria Falls Town and right on the edge of the Batoka Gorge is where you'll find the Gorges Lodge.
 The lodge offers you outstanding views of the Batoka Gorge and the Zambezi River.